Kytech/rpi-zero-minimal-buildroot/README.md

 A Minimal Buildroot config for the Raspberry Pi Zero, inspired by [Minimal Raspberry Pi 3](https://github.com/romainreignier/minimal_raspberrypi_buildroot), but with most features usable out of the box.
 This build should serve as a good starting point for any headless pi zero embedded projects.

 Kernel boot time measures approximately 2 seconds when the `quiet` parameter is added to the pi kernel's `cmdline.txt` arguments.
 Without changing the `start.elf` bootloader to the cutdown version, the total boot time from initial power on is about 5-6 seconds.
-Overclocking the SD card, if you have a class 10 or UHS 1 card, should yeild a bit of a boost.
+Overclocking the SD card, if you have a class 10 or UHS 1 card, should yield a bit of a boost.
 Shaved off about 0.5-1 second on my board.
 Additional gains can come by trimming unused kernel features as well.
 An initramfs-only image and/or embedded device tree may also improve overall boot times.

 See below section for limitations.